 Old spindle-back wooden chair outside of an 1850’s hand-hewn log cabin.

-Operator – How Can I Connect Your Call?
+Operator – How Can I Direct Your Call?

 The old telephone switchboard.
 Operators would connect your call by plugging in the wire between two parties.
 My, how things have changed over the years.